 When the Wehrmacht smashed into the Soviet Union in June 1941 Russia and Britain found themselves in alliance against Germany.
-As a result Britain agreed to supply the Soviet Union with material and goods via convoys through the Arctic Seas (The greatest support of course came from the United States though).
+As a result Britain agreed to supply the Soviet Union with material and goods via convoys through the Arctic Ocean (the greatest support of course came from the United States though).

 The destinations were the northern ports of Murmansk and Arkhangelsk.
 To reach them, the convoys had to travel dangerously near the German occupied Norwegian coastline.

 Convoys headed for Russia were known as PQ convoys and those heading back from Russia were designated as QP convoys (interestingly the officer in charge of planning these earliest Russia convoys was Commander P.Q.
 Edwards and they were soon nicknamed after his initials).

 The first convoy left Britain in August 1941 and by the spring of 1942 only one ship of the 103 that had been sent had been lost and 12 convoys had passed through those waters.
 That ship had been lost as the new year of 1942 began and had fallen victim to one of the first U-boats sent into the Arctic.
 That gave the allied a grim warning that things would not be that quiet much longer.